blogliam/gardna.blogliam.com/_posts/2021-04-11-curtail-update.md

 3. Implement the "output" tab
 4. Add cURLification

 Full writeup coming soon with the goal of better documenting the Burpsuite plugin development process.
-Including: lessons learned along with practical advice and documentation.
+Will include lessons learned along with practical advice and documentation.